jessica-whelan/16S-Microbiome/README.md

 This pipeline was developed and is maintained by Jessica Whelan (jessica-whelan).

-Please acknowledge or cite this repo when using or adapting the code.
+Any use, adaptation, redistribution, or incorporation of the code requires **explicit written permission** from the author and must include appropriate citation or acknowledgement.

-Any use, adaptation, redistribution, or incorporation of the code requires explicit written permission from the author and must include appropriate citation or acknowledgement.
+Permission to use does not waive the requirement for appropriate citation or acknowledgement.

 © 2025 Jessica Whelan.
 All rights reserved.